Sole trader vs limited company: Which is the best option for a small business?

 As a sole trader, an individual must pay tax on all profits over and above their personal allowance.
 Once the personal allowance has been breached tax is paid at the rate set by HMRC for the basic rate of tax, then as a higher rate taxpayer and potentially also in the additional rate band.
-These rates and bands are set out here for 2017/18.
+These rates and bands are set out here.

 There are now slightly different tax rates for Scottish taxpayers so please check these if they apply to you.

 There are also further personal tax issues to consider, such as child benefit starts to be withdrawn once your income goes over a certain level, and the personal allowance begins to be withdrawn once your income is over the relevant threshold.

 As well as tax, for a sole trader there will be two forms of national insurance to consider, Class 2 and Class 4.

 A limited company, on the other hand, pays corporation tax on profits at a rate set by HMRC (see HMRC for details).

 Over and above this there can be personal income tax to be paid with regard to dividend extractions from the business.
 In order for the extractions to be as tax efficient as possible, the director normally would draw a small salary from the company within their personal allowance but not above the point at which national insurance becomes payable (see our 2019/20 recommendations for dividend/salary mix).
 This salary would be an allowable business cost for corporation tax, so corporation tax is saved on the gross salary.